 We have incurred net losses in each reporting period for the past several years, have not generated any revenue from product sales to date and have financed our operations principally through our computational biology services to pharmaceutical and biotechnology companies, the issuance of convertible debt and the sale of our convertible preferred stock and Class A common stock.
-We have incurred net losses of approximately \$12.9 million and \$33.5 million for the quarter ended March 31, 2022 and year ended December 31, 2021 respectively.
-As of March 31, 2022, we had an accumulated deficit of approximately \$72.2 million.
+We have incurred net losses of approximately \$24.4 million and \$33.5 million for the six months ended June 30, 2022 and year ended December 31, 2021 respectively.
+As of June 30, 2022, we had an accumulated deficit of approximately \$83.7 million.
 Our losses have resulted principally from expenses incurred in research and development of our product candidates, from management and administrative costs and other expenses that we have incurred while building our business infrastructure.
-Our lead product candidate, IMM-1-104, is undergoing INDenabling studies and we expect to submit an IND to the FDA in the third quarter of 2022.
-Subject to the FDA's allowing us to proceed with clinical studies under an IND, we intend to enroll the first patient in a Phase 1 clinical trial of IMM-1-104 in the fourth quarter of 2022 for the treatment of advanced solid tumors in patients harboring RAS mutant tumors.
+Our lead product candidate, IMM-1-104, is undergoing IND-enabling studies and we expect to submit an IND to the FDA in the third quarter of 2022.
+Subject to the FDA's allowing us to proceed with clinical studies under an IND, we intend to enroll the first patient in a Phase 1 clinical trial of IMM-1-104 in the fourth quarter of 2022 for the treatment of advanced solid tumors in patients harboring RAS mutant tumors, if our IND for IMM-1-104 is accepted.
 Our other product candidates are in earlier stages of drug development.
 As a result, we expect that it will be several years, if ever, before we have a commercialized product and generate revenue from product sales.
 Even if we succeed in receiving marketing approval for and commercializing one or more of our product candidates, we expect that we will continue to incur substantial research and development and other expenses as we discover, develop and market additional potential product candidates.